beagrep, grep 2G source code in 2 seconds

 2.2 Windows install

-Windows install can only be done compiling by yourself, and be pre-warned, it's not easy…
+Windows install can only be done compiling by yourself, and be warned, it's not easy…

 2.2.1 Install dependencies

-You need install CYGWIN and Mono for Windows.
+You need install CYGWIN, Mono and sqlite for Windows.

 2.2.2 Get beagrep Windows code